Our Story and Mission

-When she got to Uganda and met the man behind the email, Godfrey, and all of the students, she realized that this was a divine connection—something that she couldn’t just leave.
+When she got to Uganda and met the man behind the email, and all of the students, she realized that this was a divine connection—something that she couldn’t just leave.
 Her life was going to be devoted to helping those children and the heart of Simone’s Kids was born.
-Simone’s Kids exists so that the children in Nakaseke can strive for a successful future through quality education in a nurturing environment
+Simone’s Kids exists so that the children in Nakaseke can strive for a successful future through quality education in a nurturing environment.

-Rebuilding God’s Hope Schools
+Rebuilding The Schools

 After founding Simone’s Kids in 2010, Simone Puccinelli determined the biggest need in the Nakaseke community was a place for orphans and vulnerable children to receive a quality education.
-In 2010, God’s Hope Primary School was being run out of dilapidated war-torn buildings.
+In 2010, The Primary School was being run out of dilapidated war-torn buildings.
 It was not a safe or effective learning environment.
 In 2011, Simone’s Kids kicked off their “Building a School” project.
 Over the next three years, Simone’s Kids was able to purchase land, acquire legal status with the Ugandan government, and construct a new facility.
-The new God’s Hope Primary School boasted ten classrooms, a large office, bathrooms, and a kitchen.
+The new Primary School boasted ten classrooms, a large office, bathrooms, and a kitchen.